joezhou0928/Disaster-message-classification/README.md

 # Disaster Response Pipeline Project
 ### Summary:
 This project is about disaster messages classification based on machine learning.
 During each disaster event, people would post messages on different categories depending on their urgent needs.
-Knowing the category of each message can improve the efficiency of disaster relief agencies' work.
+Knowing the category/categories of each message can improve the efficiency of disaster relief agencies' work.
 An web app is also built to visualize the analysis.
 ### Files:
 There are three folders: app, data and models.
 1. **data**: Two csv files contain the data we need. process_data.py will process raw data and write clean data into a database.
 This is the *first* python file to execute.